hhueber/IDHEAP-Datahub/README.md

 ### Prerequisites

-1. Having a database running locally or online with postgres and the postgis extension activated
+1. Having a database running locally or online with [PostgreSQL](https://www.postgresql.org/) and the [PostGIS](https://postgis.net/) extension enabled.
-2. Copy the `.env_copy` file and rename it in `.env`
+2. Copy the `.env.dist` file and rename it in `.env`.

 ### Populate

-1. Modify the `.env` file with the credential for connecting the db
+1. Modify the `.env` file with the credential for connecting the database.
-2. Be sure you have the requirements install
+2. Be sure you have the requirements installed.
    - `pip install -Ur requirements.txt`
-3. Make sure you have all the data file into the data folder in `backend/app/data`
+3. Make sure you have all the data file into the data folder in `backend/app/data`.
+  - _TODO How to find the data_
-4. Execute the script
+4. Execute the script.
    - `python -m backend.app.script.init_db_async`